 See under Bordeaux classification.

-Classifications of wineries(châteaux) or wines in Bordeaux were already made in the 18th century.
-Today there are five systems; the most famous dates back to 1855, but only wines from the left bank (Rive gauche) of the Gironde were taken into account, including the Médoc, Graves and Sauternes areas.
-Of course, excellent wines also grow on the right bank (Rive droite), such as Fronsac, Pomerol and Saint-Émilion.
-The classification, which is more than a century and a half old, applies regardless of the quality of the wines, which certainly varies from year to year.
-Up to now there has been only one change as an absolute exception, in which Château Mouton-Rothschild rose from 2nd to 1st place.
-It is still of great importance and is therefore used by the wineries for marketing purposes, with the rank being indicated on the label.
+Classifications of vineyards (châteaux) or wines in Bordeaux were already made in the 18th century.
+Today there are five systems; the most famous dates back to 1855, but only wines from the left bank (rive gauche) of the Gironde were taken into account, including the Médoc, Graves and Sauternes areas.
+Of course, excellent wines also grow on the right bank (r ive droite), such as Fronsac, Pomerol and Saint-Émilion.
+The classification, which is more than one and a half centuries old, applies regardless of the quality of the wines, which certainly varies from year to year.
+So far, as an absolute exception, there has only been one change, with Château Mouton-Rothschild moving up from 2nd to 1st place.
+It still has great significance and is therefore used by the wineries for marketing purposes, with the rank being indicated on the label.

 The remaining four systems in force today for other Bordeaux areas (which were not included in 1855) were introduced much later.
 The cru classes differ in designation and number of quality levels, which is confusing compared to the uniform Burgundy classification that applies to all appellations.
 There have been repeated attempts at standardisation.
 One proposal came from Alexis Lichine (1913-1989), which was also not realised.